 Q: Are there bathrooms, changing rooms, or showers?

-In Concord, there are Women’s and Men’s bathrooms on the first floor and one unisex bathroom on the second floor near the studio.
+A: There are women’s and men’s bathrooms on the first floor and one unisex bathroom on the second floor near the studio.

 Q: Is this hot yoga?

-A: No. Studio temperatures hover around 70°-75°.
-It is best to wear layers in colder weather.
+A: No. Studio temperatures hover around 75°F. It is best to wear layers in colder weather.

 Q: What if I have an injury or physical concern?

 A: This practice is open to all people and all abilities.
-Unfortunately, neither studio is handicap accessible.
 Please let your instructor know about your concerns before class starts.
 If you are menstruating, pregnant or not feeling well, please let us know.
-Certain poses are contraindicated and other poses will help in these situations – we will show you.
+Some poses are contraindicated and other poses will help in these situations – we will show you.
 That said, yoga may not be appropriate for certain acute injuries or illnesses.
-If you are not sure about your specific condition, ask your doctor and email us at firstname.lastname@example.org.
+If you are not sure about your specific condition, ask your doctor and email us at email@example.com.

 Some students prefer to take a private yoga lesson prior to starting group classes.
 Other students enjoy pairing occasional private lessons with attending regular group classes.
-Private lessons will help you develop confidence and learn yoga that fits your needs.
+Private lessons will help you develop confidence and learn yoga techniques that fit your needs.
 To schedule a private lesson, please e-mail us.

 Please note that if you are ill with a cold or flu, it is best to stay at home.
-While we can offer you a sequence if you are recovering from illness, it is best to not attend class when you may be contagious.
+If you are feeling well enough, check out our Livestream or pre-recorded classes!